rocoloco321/NitroKart-Loader-Public/README.md

 * Partial fog for both the course model and skybox model (As seen on Luigi's Mansion and Rainbow Road)

 ## Other features

-* Fixed a bug that caused the Delfino Square slot to crash if a bridge map object instance is not present.
+* Fixed an arbitrary condition that caused the Delfino Square slot to crash if a bridge map object instance is not present.
 * Disabled ROB palette swap
-* RCM Loader
+* RCM Loader (made by @Garhoogin)
 * Exception handler

+#Planned features

+* Custom characters/karts loader/manager
+* Make shyguy selectable on the character select screen
+* Custom weather achieved by loading a .spa file from the course archive
+* Extended cannon types (Such as fast cannons, or warp pipes that work more similarly to portals)
+* Add more attributes to info file format
+* Author credits on course intro / race intro on VS

+The following set of features is not confirmed, their inclussion is not warranted
+* Custom cup manager
+* MyStuff folder
+* Sectioned tracks (Like Mount Wario)
+* 200cc

-# What has been released
+# What has been released so far

+* Custom Track information file (course_info.nkldr)